deyran/pro-asp-net-mvc/CHAPTER 7 - SPORTSSTORE A REAL APPLICATION/AA - CODE TRANSCRIPTION/AA GETTING STARTED.md

     <ol>
       <li>File -> New -> Project</li>
       <li>
-        Type "Blank Solution" to search for, as shown in Figure 7.1A<br />
+        Type "Blank Solution" to search for and click Next, as shown in Figure 7.1A<br />
         <img src="Figure 7_1.png" /><br />
         <i><strong>Figure 7-1A</strong></i>.
 Creating a new Visual Studio Solution
         <br /><br />